D&D Adventurers League: Campaigns

 Until 2020, the seasons of organized play continued to correspond to the most recent published hardcover adventure module with additional thematic adventures released just for Adventurers League.
 In September 2020, with the 10th season of organized play, the D&D Adventurers League divided organized play into four new categories: Seasonal Campaign, Historic Campaign, Masters Campaign, Alternate Campaign.
 The Seasonal Campaign featured the most recent published hardcover adventure module along with adventures published on the Dungeon Masters Guild which correspond to the storyline.
 The Historic Campaign featured the back catalog of previous seasons.
 The Masters Campaign was "structured like a lot of 'living' campaigns in the past" with "an ongoing narrative that is broken into story seasons, all set in the Forgotten Realms".
 The ongoing Dreams of the Red Wizards storyline became a Masters Campaign.
 The Alternate Campaign was initially focused on Oracle of War which ran until 2022.
 In 2021, a second Alternate Campaign was launched – the Ravenloft: Mist Hunters storyline which ran until March 2022.

 In September 2021, with the 11th season of organized play, the categories were restructured again.
 Campaigns were divided into Expansion Campaigns, Event Campaigns, and Adapted Campaigns.
 Expansion Campaigns feature "a set series of adventures in a connected storyline"; the original Seasonal and Alternate Campaigns were moved to this category.
 Event Campaigns feature "completely independent storylines from official D&D products" and are the analog to the previous living campaigns.
 The ongoing Dreams of the Red Wizards is now considered an Event Campaign.
 Adapted Campaigns are any official D&D product, such as hardcover adventure modules, with the corresponding Adventurers League rules guide.
 In March 2022, Baldman Games began running a ticketed Adapted Campaign featuring Critical Role: Call of the Netherdeep (2022) as part of the D&D Virtual Play series.

+As part of the D&D 50th anniversary celebration in 2024, the Adventurers League Epic Proxy Hunt premiered at Gary Con (March 2024).
+This is a higher tier multiverse-themed adventure run at multiple gaming tables simultaneously and allows players to use characters from the Dragonlance, Eberron, Forgotten Realms, and Ravenloft settings.
+Afterwards, was scheduled to be released on the DMs Guild with alternative rules for running the Epic at a single table.
+Wizards also announced a series of in-store organized play events.
+The first, Descent into the Lost Caverns of Tsojcanth (March 29, 2024 to April 29, 2024), features a standard mode and a tournament mode; the tournament mode is competitive and "a throwback to old D&D convention tournaments that revolved around the DM using a scoring checklist to track what the group did throughout the game session".